Paul’s Power Portions

 Breakfast Muesli Ingredients:

-* Old fashion oatmeal (not instant)
+* Old fashion oatmeal (not instant, which spikes insulin)

 * Other commercial cereals such as Grapenuts, Flax Plus, Kashi, All-Bran